-The original inspiration for Faire Collection came from Ecuador, an incredibly biodiverse country, with enormous rainforests and home to many little-known seeds and nuts, which form the basis of our Ecuador jewelry collection.
+The original inspiration for Faire Collection was inspired in Ecuador, an incredibly biodiverse country.
+Ecuador has beautiful, enormous rainforests and it's the home to many little-known seeds and nuts.
+These amazing native materials form the basis of our Otavalo jewelry collection, including the beautiful tagua which we use in most of our collection.
+All of our materials are sustainably sourced by skilled artisans who have used their handcrafts for generations.

 We work together with our artisans to find the very best quality materials for our collections, all of which are sourced with care.
 It is incredibly important to us to ensure our work is sustainable and environmentally sound.